awhited/doberman/README.md

-# doberman
+# doberman - Austin Whited project1
 ##This is my personal project website.
-It will be made in html and php
+It will be made in html5, css, and JavaScript